junxit/us-congress-bills-114/metadata.md

 - 2016-12-05 — Introduced in House
 - 2016-12-05 — Introduced in House
 - 2016-12-05 — Referred to the House Committee on Ways and Means.
+- 2016-12-06 — Committee on Ways and Means discharged. (consideration: CR H7220)
+- 2016-12-06 — Committee on Ways and Means discharged.(consideration: CR H7220)
+- 2016-12-06 — Considered by unanimous consent. (consideration: CR H7220-7221)
+- 2016-12-06 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-12-06 — Mr. Boustany asked unanimous consent to discharge from committee and consider.
+- 2016-12-06 — On passage Passed without objection. (text: CR H7220-7221)
+- 2016-12-06 — Passed/agreed to in House: On passage Passed without objection.(text: CR H7220-7221)